yagosys/202301/userguide/08-calico/multiplenode/task.md

 - ## install calico

+*this section will install tigera operator to install other calico crd, then install cr(customer resource), we also modify cr with necessary change such as cidr etc*

-let's use Calico Tigera Operator to install calico , The Calico Tigera Operator is a Kubernetes operator designed to simplify the installation and management of the Calico networking and network policy solution on Kubernetes clusters.
+The Calico Tigera Operator is a Kubernetes operator designed to simplify the installation and management of the Calico networking and network policy solution on Kubernetes clusters.
 Calico is an open-source networking and network policy solution for Kubernetes and other cloud-native platforms.

 The Calico Tigera Operator automates the deployment of Calico on Kubernetes, which can be complex and time-consuming to do manually.
 The operator uses a declarative configuration model, which allows you to define the desired state of your Calico deployment, and the operator will ensure that the actual state matches the desired state.